matsunagateitoku/stdp-class/Class_1.md

-Class 1: Natural Language Processing Fundamentals Course Project, Part One — Finding Simple Patterns in a Body of Text Lots of basic string manipulation (lower, split, etc).
+Lots of basic string manipulation (lower, split, etc).
 Then using regex to find patterns in the text.
 Finally, counting what is found (Counter, most_common) lower() split()